-Looking for Branch's documentation for APIs?
-Find them here.
+Looking for Branch’s documentation for APIs?
+Find it here.

 If you’ve ever checked the weather or sent an instant message on your phone, you’ve probably interacted with an API.
-API, short for Application Programming Interface is a software intermediary that allows two applications to talk to each other.
-Let’s talk through an example—say you want to check the weather on your phone and open the weather app.
+API, short for Application Programming Interface, is a software intermediary that allows two applications to talk to each other.
+Let’s go through an example — say you want to check the weather on your phone, so you open the weather app.
 The app checks for your device’s location (or the location you specify) and makes a request to the app’s server.
-The server then retries weather information relevant to your location and processes it into a format that your app can understand.
+The server then retrieves weather information relevant to your location and processes it into a format that your app can understand.
 All of this information exchange happens through an API.

-While an API is the library/service definition and or documentation, an SDK is a Development Kit, usually a client side library that facilitates usages of an API.
-As such, all SDKs are or contain APIs, but not all APIs are SDKs.
+While an API is the library/service definition and/or documentation, an SDK is a software development kit, usually a client-side library that facilitates usages of an API.
+As such, all SDKs are, or contain, APIs, but not all APIs are SDKs.